laurenders/sdi-project1-art_generator/README.md

-# sdi-project1-art_generator
-First project for Galvanize SDI
+# SDI Project 1: Art Generator

-This project is for a static webpage which connects to the Metropolitan Museum of Art API and returns a random piece of artwork from a selected artist.
+This project is for a static webpage which connects to the Metropolitan Museum of Art API and displays a random piece of artwork from a selected artist as well as supporting information.